katzos1/maccabi/README.md

 # React Chat for Maccabi, By Omri.K

-This project is designed to chat between two end users using socket.IO
+This project is designed to chat between two users using socket.IO

 ## Technologies

 ### Server side
-developed in Node.JS, MongoDB Socket.IO
+developed at Node.JS, MongoDB Socket.IO

 ### Client side